 Float Like A Butterfly….

 A few hours after Cassius Clay defeated Sonny Liston in a first round knockout in May 1965, my brother Ian was born.
-The two events aren’t inextricably linked, however the day sprung to mind yesterday on hearing of the sad death of Muhammad Ali (formerly Cassius Clay) at the age of 74.
+The two events aren’t inextricably linked, however this minutiae of info sprung to mind yesterday on hearing of the sad death of Muhammad Ali (formerly Cassius Clay), at the age of 74.

 Like the heavyweight boxer, my dad also knew Harry Carpenter well.
-Although, admittedly it wasn’t the boxing commentator that Ali was acquainted with, it was Harry Carpenter the butcher from Gateshead.
+Although, admittedly it wasn’t the boxing commentator he was acquainted with, it was Harry Carpenter the butcher from Gateshead.

 In a further coincidence, Ali wasn’t adverse to a good natter, which is the top interest listed on my mum’s curriculum vitae.
 So as you can see, although the boxing legend never crossed paths with my family there were some spooky links between us.

-Seriously, though, you could cut the atmosphere in the room with a knife; which was more than we could the overdone sausages we had in front of us, from Harry Carpenter the butcher.
+Seriously, though, you could cut the atmosphere in the room with a knife; which was more than we could with Harry Carpenters sausages we had in front of us.

 The bout was broadcast to 35 foreign countries; promoters granted 760 press passes.
 That’s Ali/Frasier not Hunter/Lee, although that did entertain millions of ‘Match of the Day’ viewers that Saturday evening.